 In this blog, we shall look at the topic of Data Analyst vs. Data Scientist.
 The issue will be sought to be understood through different lenses such as Data Scientist vs. Analyst: a Comparison of Skills, Roles and Responsibilities, Educational Background as well as Data Analyst vs. Data Scientist Salary.
 Consequently, we shall take up a tripartite comparison on the issue of Data Analyst vs. Data Scientist vs. Data Engineer.

 Data Scientists generally hold senior positions and are possessors of advanced degrees.
-They utilize more advanced data techniques and strategies like neural networks, clustering, decision trees and so on; for not only interpreting and analyzing data, but also for making predictions about the future.
-They are highly proficient in Coding, Statistics, Mathematical Modeling as well as Machine Learning.
-Skilled with advanced programming, they are capable of creating new processes for Data Modeling.
+They utilize more advanced data techniques and strategies like neural networks, clustering, decision trees and so on; for not only interpreting and analyzing data, but also for making predictions about the future through building predictive models.

 Data Analyst vs. Data Scientist: Similarities